-Oshawa South SmartCentre is a 465,000 square foot shopping centre that is situated on approximately 47.94 acres at the north corner of Stevenson Road and Laval Drive in Oshawa, Ontario.
-A 221,000 square foot Wal-Mart

-Supercentre and a 142,000 square foot Lowe's anchor the site.
-Other national tenants include CIBC, Urban Barn, La Senza, Moores, Swiss Chalet, Reitmans, International Clothiers, Benix & Co., Bonnie Togs, Fairweather, Addition-Elle, Ricki's, Ardene, and Royal Bank of Canada.
-The site has 90,000 square feet of developable area remaining.
+Oshawa South SmartCentre is a 537,000 square foot shopping centre that is situated on approximately 47.94 acres at the north corner of Stevenson Road and Laval Drive in Oshawa, Ontario.
+A 221,000 square foot Walmart Supercentre, a 142,000 square foot Lowe's, and a 68,000 square foot Sail anchor the site.
+Other national tenants include CIBC, Urban Barn, La Vie en Rose, Moores, Swiss Chalet, Reitmans, International Clothiers, Benix & Co., Bonnie Togs, Fairweather, Addition-Elle, Ricki's, Ardene, and Royal Bank of Canada.
+The site has 19,000 square feet of developable area remaining.
 Calloway owns a 50% interest in this property.